 But stimming doesn't look 'normal', so there's a lot of pressure to not do it.
 Even though it does us no harm (and I mean general, harmless stims here, not self-injurious behaviour which is a topic for another time) we're encouraged to suppress it so we can pass.

-This is where the snake comes in.
-The snake's lie is that by supressing stimming and other autistic tells, we stop being autistic.
-That learning to play the role of a neurotypical person is the same as being 'cured'.
+But supressing stimming and other autistic tells doesn't stop us being on the spectrum.
+Learning to play the role of a neurotypical person is not the same as 'cured'.
 If you read through the comments in that Facebook link, you'll find references to people being told to stop stimming and be "nice" - the implication being that stimming isn't "nice".

 Nice is insipid.
 Nice is bland.
 Nice is homogenised and allergy-free.
 Nice is pureed for ease of consumption.
 Nice is the pale pastel print of a basket of flowers in a hotel room.
 Nice is inoffensive, but it offends nobody because it means nothing to anybody.